bot08/genshin-journey-API-docs/README.md

 #### Type

-It must get type of weapon + sorting.
+It must get type of weapon + sorting (normal, reversed, sorted).

 Request looks like this:
 ```